 For more information on registration requirements, see ORAP 16.10.

-Attorneys who want to use the electronic filing system must register to obtain a username.
+Attorneys must register to obtain a user name.

 7. How will I know if I have successfully registered for eFiling?